 Coach G also noticed that Splats helped make his classes more inclusive and collaborative.
 “Some of the kids who usually shy away from the traditional sports, they really shine with Splats because although they might not be the most athletic or the fastest, Splats creates a really inclusive classroom experience which is awesome to see.
 Every single student is participating.”

-Now that Coach G is comfortable with Splats, he is thinking about ways to collaborate with STEM teachers in the school to get the students coding their own games in other classes.
+Now that Coach G is comfortable with incorporating STEM programs in PE with Splats, he is thinking about ways to collaborate with STEM teachers in the school to get the students coding their own active games in other classes.

 “We’re always trying to bring cross-curriculum in the classroom whether it be science, math, ELA.
 [Splats] would bring all of those together because coding makes them think about math and science and it’s great to be able to bring that into the PE classroom as well.
 It goes hand in hand”.

 At Unruly Studios, we love seeing teachers collaborating and are running a cross-curricular paid pilot program.
-To see if your school would be a good fit, see our pilot application for details.
+To see if your school would be a good fit for STEM in PE, see our pilot application for details.